Maryland: Environment

 Maryland joined with neighboring states during the end of the 20th century to improve the health of the Chesapeake Bay.
 The bay's aquatic life and seafood industry have been threatened by development and by fertilizer and livestock waste entering the bay.

 In 2007, Forbes.com rated Maryland as the fifth "Greenest" state in the country, behind three of the Pacific States and Vermont.
 Maryland ranks 40th in total energy consumption nationwide, and it managed less toxic waste per capita than all but six states in 2005.
-In April 2007, Maryland joined the Regional Greenhouse Gas Initiative (RGGI) — a regional initiative, formed by all the Northeastern states, Washington, D.C., and three Canadian provinces, to reduce greenhouse gas emissions.
+In April 2007, Maryland joined the Regional Greenhouse Gas Initiative (RGGI), formed by all the Northeastern states, Washington, D.C., and three Canadian provinces to reduce greenhouse gas emissions.
 In March 2017, Maryland became the first state with proven gas reserves to ban fracking by passing a law against it.
 Vermont has such a law, but no shale gas, and New York has such a ban, though it was made by executive order.

 In 2023, AES Corporation announced its intent to retire the 23-year-old Warrior Run coal plant in June 2024.
 It was the state's last coal-fired power plant that did not already have plans to shut down.